Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Ruppeiner Geometry and Interacting Microstructures

 \section{Ruppeiner Geometry and Interacting Microstructures}

-For a spherically symmetric black hole a novel Ruppeiner geometry method was proposed by Wei et al \cite{Wei2019a}, which gives the microstructure of the black hole.
-In this construction the parameter space is made of the fluctuation coordinates temperature $T$ and volume $V$.
-The corresponding line element is given by,
+For a spherically symmetric black hole, a novel Ruppeiner geometry method was proposed by Wei et al.~\cite{Wei2019a}, which describes the black hole’s microstructure.
+In this construction, the parameter space is formed by the fluctuation coordinates temperature $T$ and volume $V$.
+The corresponding line element is given by

-However the Ruppeiner curvature scalar constructed from this line element is divergent, which arises due to the vanishing heat capacity $C_V$.
-To overcome this, a normalised curvature scalar is considered as follows,
+where $C_V$ is the heat capacity at constant volume.
+However, the Ruppeiner curvature scalar constructed from this line element diverges, owing to the vanishing $C_V$.
+To address this, a normalized curvature scalar is defined as follows:

-We have obtained the normalised Ruppeiner scalar $R_N$ for ABG black hole, which is a lengthy expression.
-The behaviour of $R_N$ with respect to $\tilde{V}$ for different temperatures $\tilde{T}$ is shown in Fig. \ref{RN}.
-From this figure it is clear that $R_N$ has an extremal point at $\tilde{V}=1$.
-Below the critical temperature $R_N$ shows two divergences, which merge at the critical temperature $\tilde{T}=1$.
-Above which there are no divergences.
-In all the cases there exists repulsive interaction at small values of $\tilde{V}$ (shown in insets).
+We have obtained the normalized Ruppeiner scalar $R_N$ for the ABG black hole, which is a lengthy expression.
+The behaviour of $R_N$ with respect to $\tilde{V}$ for different temperatures $\tilde{T}$ is shown in Fig.~\ref{fig10}.
+From this figure, it is clear that $R_N$ has an extremal point at $\tilde{V} = 1$.
+Below the critical temperature, $R_N$ shows two divergences, which merge at the critical temperature $\tilde{T} = 1$.
+Above that, no divergences are present.
+In all cases, there is a repulsive interaction at small values of $\tilde{V}$ (see the insets).
 However, we need to consider the thermodynamic stability of the black hole.

-We obtain the sign changing curve of $R_N$, by setting $R_N=0$.
-The expression we obtained satisfies,
+We obtain the sign-changing curve of $R_N$ by setting $R_N = 0$.
+The expression we found satisfies,

 which is a universal relation.
-This is the temperature at which $R_N$ changes sign, which is half the spinodal curve temperature.
+This $T_0$ is the temperature at which $R_N$ changes sign, which is half the spinodal curve temperature.